spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-paas/step-13-migrate-database.md

 9. Repeat step 2 against the restored database.
 To make sure the migration is successful, compare the outputs from the queries you've run for the original and for the restored DBs.
 They should be the same.

 ## PostgreSQL to MariaDB
 PostgreSQL DB must be converted to MariaDB-compatible dump.
-More information can be found [here](https://mariadb.com/kb/en/migrating-to-mariadb-from-postgresql/).

-There is an option to migrate PostgreSQL DB to MariaDB using [AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.PostgreSQL.html).
+You can migrate PostgreSQL DB to MariaDB using [AWS Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.PostgreSQL.html).
 However, since this isn't something Spryker offers by default, if you want to implement this approach, you need to request the configuration additionally via [Spryker Support portal](https://support.spryker.com/).

 After the migration, you can use the following queries to ensure that the data has been migrated consistently: